ibabushkin/gabelstaplerwm/IDEAS.md

 ## Short term goals
 * clean the code even more ;)
-* find a way to avoid as many calls to `arrange_windows()` as possible
-  * maybe make callback closures return values of an enum that gets interpreted accordingly - do we need to redraw? do we need to add a new client etc?
-    This would also make it possible to avoid passing mutable references, making the code more functional and safe
 * maybe find a better way than having 3(!) functions for focus setting in different places